Joelius300/HeatingDataMonitor/Readme.md

 ![Architecture overview](architectural_overview.drawio.svg)

 Still, I have tried to build this system in a way that would allow for a more sophisticated deployment architecture with different servers all over the internet (this relates to the third meta-goal I listed).
 Below you can see an example of an architecture that I believe should work with this system with very little code changes required.
 The two sides separated by the dotted line symbolize third party internet hosting providers and the intranet at our house respectively.
-It should be noted that I don't have much experience with third party providers nor am I interested in setting up the deployment pipeline for an architecture like this.
+Everything on the left side symbolizes a general idea, with things like load-balancing accounted for but not illustrated directly.
+It should be noted that I don't have much experience with third party providers nor am I interested in setting up the deployment pipeline and everything else required for an architecture like this.
 It's mainly an idea intended to drive me to write modular and portable code as well as to showcase my knowledge and depth of thought put into the project.

 ![Architecture overview of imagined architecture](architectural_overview_imagined.drawio.svg)